Count Us In! Working Together To Show That Every School Day Matters

 The good news is this is a problem we can fix when schools and communities work with students and families, starting in the early grades to identify barriers to getting to school, help students overcome these barriers and cultivate a culture of attendance that encourages showing up every day even when it isn’t easy.
 This starts by helping everyone in the community recognize they have a stake and a role.
 It requires careful attention to data and strategic, locally tailored interventions to address attendance challenges.

 Since 2013, Attendance Awareness Month has engaged hundreds of schools and communities.
-Nearly 60 national organizations are now working together to ensure everyone can participate: from a single school to a citywide coalition to a national organization.
+Over 60 national organizations are now working together to ensure everyone can participate: from a single school to a citywide coalition to a national organization.
 Sign up here to receive regular updates and tips for improving attendance.
 Browse the links below and click on what interests you: